Faiqua123/BasicCodingC/README.md

 # BasicCodingC
-Basic C Programs on Control Statements (Looping) & Recursion
+# Basic C Programs on Control Statements (Looping) & Recursion

-Easy to solve
+            #Easy to solve

-A character is a vowel or consonant
+-> A character is a vowel or consonant

-A character is an alphabet or not
+->A character is an alphabet or not

-Ascii values of a character
+->Ascii values of a character

-Uppercase, Lowercase or special character
+->Uppercase, Lowercase or special character

-A number is positive or negative
+->A number is positive or negative

-A number is even or odd
+->A number is even or odd

-Swap two numbers without third variable
+->Swap two numbers without third variable

-Area of a circle
+->Area of a circle

-LCM of two numbers
+->LCM of two numbers

-GCD of two numbers
+->GCD of two numbers

-Greatest of two numbers
+->Greatest of two numbers

-Greatest of three numbers
+->Greatest of three numbers

-Number of digits in an integer
+->Number of digits in an integer

-Sum of digits of a number
+->Sum of digits of a number

-Sum of N natural numbers
+->Sum of N natural numbers

-Sum of numbers in a given range
+->Sum of numbers in a given range

-Reverse a given number
+->Reverse a given number

-Factorial of a number
+->Factorial of a number

-Fibonacci series up ton
+->Fibonacci series up ton

-Leap year or not
+->Leap year or not

-Prime number or not

-Palindrome or not

-Armstrong number or not

-Strong number or not

-Perfect number or not

-Friendly pair or not (amicable or not)

-Automorphic number or not

-Harshad number or not
+->Prime number or not

-Abundant number or not
+->Palindrome or not

-Power of a number

-Factors of a number

-Add two fractions